engjen/Liver_Lung_PDAC/Supplemental_Data/README.txt

 The blood was considered met blood if it was collected after patient had mets confirmed on imaging or within 30 days before the mets being detected on imaging
 Tumor_Type: primary if the patient's primary tumor had TCR seq, Met if it was a met
 ________________________________________________

-Supplemental_Dataset_9.xlsx: sheet 1: Putative KRAS-specific CDR3Seqs occuring in liver and lung cohort tumor or blood sheet 2: Shared/clonal sequences from liver or lung **per clone data**: sum of frequncy, average frequency, # pts. present in, specific for pathogen sheet 3: Shared/clonal sequences from liver or lung **per patient data**: CD3R frequncy per pateint per shared clonal sequence sheet 4: Shared/clonal sequences from all tumors **per patient data**: CD3R frequncy per pateint per shared clonal sequence (present in 25% of patients and in top 50 clones in at least 1 patient)
+Supplemental_Dataset_9.xlsx: KRAS specific TCRs and shared/clonal TCR data sheet 1: Putative KRAS-specific CDR3Seqs occuring in liver and lung cohort tumor or blood sheet 2: Shared/clonal sequences from liver or lung **per clone data**: sum of frequncy, average frequency, # pts. present in, specific for pathogen sheet 3: Shared/clonal sequences from liver or lung **per patient data**: CD3R frequncy per pateint per shared clonal sequence sheet 4: Shared/clonal sequences from all tumors **per patient data**: CD3R frequncy per pateint per shared clonal sequence (present in 25% of patients and in top 50 clones in at least 1 patient)